 Retaking the GMAT

-Retakes are not available for the at-home Exam.
-However, if you have taken the test with a physical whiteboard, you can retake the test with an online whiteboard.
+One retake is now allowed for the at-home Exam.
 On the other hand, you can retake the in-center test up to 5 times in any 12 months (no more than once in a 16-day period).
 If you took the GMAT Online twice during a 12-month period, you could sit for the in-person GMAT 3 times during that same 12-month period

 How to choose between the GMAT Online and In-center Exam?